Traffic Management Initiatives

 The project was based on 47 hours of digitally recorded interviews with 37 participants - current and former staff of Roads and Maritime Services, the Roads and Traffic Authority and its predecessor organisations the Department of Motor Transport, Traffic Authority and Department of Main Roads.

-The sound files in the table below feature some of the key themes uncovered during the course of the project.
+The sound files feature some of the key themes uncovered during the course of the project.